DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 An external plugin should be an isolated website, which means it should not be loaded or installed onto the Mask Network.

-When Mask Network detects the metadata of an external plugin, it will try to fetch the manifest and display the content in the payload.
-This process **must not** involve dynamic code execution.
+When Mask Network found a metadata of an external plugin, it will try to fetch the manifest and display the content in the payload.
+This process **must not** involves dynamic code execution.

-When the user decides to interact with the external plugin, Mask Network will open a popup window and inject some APIs to it.
+When the user decided to interact with the external plugin, Mask Network will open a new popup window and inject some API to it.

 It is the same when user wants to use the external plugin when composing.